sakurayung/jcblades-dc/README.md

   Medusa
 </h1>

-MedusaJS E-Commerce Project: JC Blades
+<h1 align="center"> JC Blades: DTC E-Commerce System </h1>

-Team Project Overview
+#### Team Project Overview
-JC Blades is a collaborative e-commerce platform developed as a team project for the Software Engineering 2 course.
+#### JC Blades is a collaborative e-commerce platform developed as a team project for the Software Engineering 2 course.
 Our team built a complete e-commerce solution using modern technologies and a microservices architecture.

 > [!NOTE]